 It’s a great question, but it doesn’t have a definite answer.
 You could spend a couple hundred bucks on some affordable security cameras, or you could spend tens of thousands of dollars outfitting your home with every technological bell and whistle available.
 The question, really, is how much do you want to spend?

 We understand that’s an unsatisfying answer.
-According to research from Angi, the average home-automation system costs around $800.4 Like we said, though, that figure can fluctuate pretty wildly depending on your wants and needs.
+Recent industry research finds that the average home-automation system costs between $200 and $1,600.4 However, comprehensive whole-home automation systems can range from $2,000 to $10,000 or more.
+Like we said, though, that figure can fluctuate pretty wildly depending on your wants and needs.

 So that begs the question: Is it even worth pursuing in the first place?